pmoris/miles-subgraph-miner/README.md

 ### Gene ontology protein-protein interaction modules enriched in differentially expressed genes after Hepatitis B vaccination

 - **Graph:** protein-protein interactions collected from [IntAct](https://www.ebi.ac.uk/intact/downloads;jsessionid=A54FE4852854D1E07AB0AE10A2C012CF).
-- **Background:** human proteins whose underlying genes were measured in an RNASeq experiment.
+- **Background:** human proteins whose underlying genes were measured in an RNA-Seq experiment.
 - **Selection of interest:** proteins whose underlying genes were significantly upregulated three days after Engerix-B vaccination in responders.
 - **Labels:** Gene Ontology terms.
 To increase the focus of the analysis and reduce the search space to more relevant results, only terms related to immune processes were selected.
 More specifically, every GO term was remapped to child terms of the main "immune system process" (GO:0002376) term.
 Depending on the desired level of detail, the depth of the children could also be set.
 In other cases, where a more general overview of GO terms is desired (i.e. there is no specific hypothesis to be explored), a good strategy could be to remap all terms to a specific depth (e.g. 6), which makes terms that are not substantially different (such as very specific child and parent term), homogeneous in terms of subgraph motifs.
 - **Additional options:** the protein-protein interaction network is undirected.
 If desired, the nested p-value option could have been used to reduce the number of returned subgraphs to a more manageable number.
 A motif size of three was chosen as a good balance between run-time and interpretability.